General Grant Information and Eligibility Requirements

 Fiscal Agents

-A non-profit organization with tax-exempt status may act as a fiscal agent for an applicant organization that has applied for, but not yet received its tax-exempt status.
+In some cases, a non-profit organization with tax-exempt status may act as a fiscal agent for an applicant that does not meet eligibility requirements.
 In cases where a grantee is using a fiscal agent, both the fiscal agent and the grantee organization are fiscally and legally responsible for all grant requirements, and both must be in good standing with the state of North Carolina.

 A copy of the letter from the IRS stating that the application for tax-exempt status has been received or a copy of the application submitted to the IRS is required with the application support materials.